Scalys/edb-key-demo/readme.md

 Successfull execution will produce a continuous stream of label names classified from the camera.

 For more details see `./edb_key_demo --help`.

+# Cloud management

+For a one-button Azure cloud infrastructure deployment see this [page](https://github.com/JimPaine/Project_Confidential_Apps_for_IoT_with_Enclaves/blob/main/docs/azure-environment-setup.md).

+# Confidential Package Management

+For information on installing and using Confidential Packages see this [page](https://github.com/Scalys/ConfidentialPackageTools).